 Ski Helmet Accessory Options

-There are few additional options to consider for your helmet:
+There are a few additional options to consider for your helmet:

 There are a few things you might consider before you hit the slopes.